DynamoDS/DynamoPrimer/README.md

 ### The Dynamo Primer Project
 The Dynamo Primer is an open source project, initiated by Matt Jezyk and the Dynamo Development team at Autodesk.

-**Mode Lab** was commissioned to write the First Edition of the primer. http://modelab.is
+**Mode Lab** was commissioned to write the First Edition of the primer.
+The team continues to work with Autodesk to provide updates in parallel with Dynamo's development.

 [<img src="images/MODELAB_Logo.png">](http://modelab.is)